matteocourthoud/fitbit-clock-minimal/README.md

 ![](screenshots/app.png)

-Minimal clock face with great battery performance, for Fitbit Versa, Fitbit Versa 2 and Fitbit Versa Lite.
-Allows to hide battery and heartrate icons to provide minimal display and further savings on battery life.
-Requires access to heart rate sensor and user profile to show heart rate live.
+Minimal clock face with great battery performance, for Fitbit Versa, Fitbit Versa 2 and Fitbit Versa Lite by Matteo Courthoud.
+The default screen displays time, date, battery life and heart rate.
+It allows to hide battery and heart rate icons to provide minimal display and further savings on battery life.
+Icons are hidden by clicking on the time.
+It requires access to heart rate sensor and user profile to show heart rate live.

 You can download and install the clock face [here](https://gallery.fitbit.com/details/fb338486-0d4c-4f71-b0c7-508678c34195).